Jimmy Breslin, larger-than-life New York newspaperman, dies

 "Apparently somewhere along the way he lied," Cole said, recalling a conversation with a former newspaper editor.
 "He wanted to be the youngest person at a certain paper.
 Usually it's the other way around."

-Throughout his decades-long career, Breslin penned articles for the News, the New York Post, Newsday, the New York Herald Tribune, and New York Journal American, along with the Daily News.
+Throughout his decades-long career, Breslin wrote for the News, the New York Post, Newsday, the New York Herald Tribune, and New York Journal American, along with the Daily News.

 He won the Pulitzer Prize for Commentary in 1986 for columns "which consistently champion ordinary citizens."

+"[A]ll he has to do is call or write me at The Daily News.
+It's simple to get me.
+The only people I don't answer are bill collectors," Breslin wrote.

+In 1969, author Norman Mailer and Breslin teamed up to run for mayor and City Council president in a wacky bid aimed at the incumbent mayor, John Lindsay.
+They lost.

-Breslin also famously penned an article in November 1963 for the New York Herald Tribune about one of the men responsible for preparing President Kennedy's grave at Arlington National Cemetery.
+Breslin also famously wrote an article in November 1963 for the New York Herald Tribune about one of the men responsible for preparing President Kennedy's grave at Arlington National Cemetery.

+Chuck Schumer, the Democratic senator from New York, memorialized Breslin on Sunday as a champion of everyday people.

+"The sidewalks of New York have lost a great one," Schumer said during his weekly press conference.
+"Long before 9/11 showed America how great the average New Yorker was, Breslin was doing it every day on the pages of New York's newspapers."

 During an interview with CNN in 2013, Breslin offered his thoughts on on his career.